paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

   (C) owned by the United States or contracted to the United States, to store or use special nuclear material.

 (2) The terms “unmanned aircraft” and “unmanned aircraft system” have the meanings given those terms in section 331 of the FAA Modernization and Reform Act of 2012 (Public Law 112–95; [49 U.S.C.
-40101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40101&num=0&edition=prelim) note).
+40101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40101&num=0&edition=prelim) 11 See References in Text note below. note).

+### Statutory Notes

+#### References in Text
+Section 331 of the FAA Modernization and Reform Act of 2012 (Public Law 112–95), referred to in subsec. (e)(2), which was formerly set out in a note under [section 40101 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section40101&num=0&edition=prelim), Transportation, was transferred and is now set out in a note under [section 44802 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section44802&num=0&edition=prelim).

 <a id="section-2672"></a>